Mothers Cry

-Mothers Cry is a 1930 American pre-Code drama film released by First National Pictures, a subsidiary of Warner Bros., and directed by Hobart Henley.
+Mothers Cry is a 1930 American pre-Code drama film released by First National Pictures, a subsidiary of Warner Bros.
+Pictures, and directed by Hobart Henley.
 The movie stars Dorothy Peterson, Helen Chandler, David Manners, Evalyn Knapp and Sidney Blackmer.
 The film is based on the popular novel of the same name written by Helen Grace Carlisle.
+Boris Karloff is said to have appeared in this film uncredited, but that is disputed in some sources.

 Plot

-The film is focused on the life of widowed mother Mary Williams (Dorothy Peterson) and her struggles to raise her four children.
-Daniel (Edward Woods), her eldest, torments her and his siblings throughout his childhood and grows up to be a criminal.
-Younger son Arthur (David Manners) grows up to be a successful architect.
-Daughter Jennie (Evalyn Knapp) loves domestic work and homelife and is courted by Karl Muller (Reinhold Pasch), a wealthy older gentleman.
-The other daughter, Beattie (Helen Chandler), grows up to be an idealistic dreamer.
+The film is focused on the life of widowed mother Mary Williams and her struggles to raise her four children.
+Daniel, her eldest, torments her and his siblings throughout his childhood and grows up to be a criminal.
+Younger son Arthur grows up to be a successful architect.
+Daughter Jennie loves domestic work and homelife and is courted by Karl Muller, a wealthy older gentleman.
+The other daughter, Beattie, grows up to be an idealistic dreamer.

 One day Daniel doublecrosses some gangsters, who beat him up, and he disappears for three years, returning with a moll whom he introduces as his wife.
 Meanwhile, Jennie has married Muller.
 Detectives trail Daniel to his mother's house as a suspect in a holdup and he's sent to prison.
 Daniel's return drives away Beattie, who ends up doing secretarial work at a Palm Beach hotel.
 There, she is seduced by a married man, who later pays her off to leave.
 Daniel reappears at the house with a blackmail scheme and ends up shooting and murdering his own sister Beattie.
 He is convicted of cold-blooded murder and sent to the electric chair.
 The film ends with Mary finding consolation in her two remaining children.